digitalocean/digitalocean-cloud-controller-manager/README.md

 echo -n "abc123abc123abc123" | base64
 ```

-Replace the placeholder in releases/secret.yml with the base64 encoded token.
+Replace the placeholder in the copy with your base64 encoded token.
 When you're done, the releases/secret.yml should look something like this:
 ```yaml
 apiVersion: v1
 kind: Secret